SorenLundt/WinGet-Wrapper/README.md

 This tool complements WinGet-Wrapper, providing an intuitive way to upload WinGet packages to InTune, along with their metadata. <br>

 #### Features:
-- **Search and Select:** Seamlessly search for WinGet packages and select the ones you need.
+- **Search and Select:** Seamlessly search for WinGet packages, get detailed info and package versions.
 - **InTune Integration:** Import selected WinGet packages directly into InTune for deployment.
 - **CSV Support:** Export and import packages using CSV files, facilitating batch operations.<br>